jradxl/reboot-selector/README.md

 Reboot Selector : programmatically update Grub for headless reboot

 A headless server has two hard disks fitted, each with a different OS.
-The BIOS is set to boot from one of the disks - for example Tumbleweed.
+- The BIOS is set to boot from one of the disks - for example Tumbleweed.
-And the Grub2 entry for this hard disk has used os-prober to add both OS to the Grub2 menu.
+- The Grub2 entry for this hard disk has used os-prober to add both OS to the Grub2 menu.
-For example: 0 for Tumbleweed, 2 for Ubuntu
+- For example: 0 for Tumbleweed, 2 for Ubuntu

 When running ./choose-os.sh on the Tumbleweed server, changing /etc/default/grub is easy, allowing the User to choose which OS to boot